 Palliative care in residential aged care

 Palliative care in residential aged care is ongoing care involving very intense clinical nursing and/or complex pain management in the residential care setting.
-In the current section, only those aged care residents and admissions who have received an ACFI appraisal indicating the need for palliative care and subsequently received palliative care funding are included in the group ‘appraised as requiring palliative care’.
+In the current section, only those aged care residents and admissions who have been appraised by approved providers as requiring ACFI funding for end of life palliative care (i.e. last week or days of life) are included in the group ‘appraised as requiring palliative care’.

 Palliative care-related separations